skyformat99/Hermes/DESIGN.md

 - Modules:
     Hermes is split into modules, you do not have to use all features if you do not want to.
-    That's why you will find them into repository include/modules, and just include the desired one.
+    That's why, you will find them into the repository include/modules.

 ## Modules
   It is quite simple.
 Go to include/modules and choose the wanted module.